In this article, you will find information on:

 What about the prize for the winners, can I set that up?

-Yes, during the creation process, the user can write in an open field the message that will be shared by email with all the participants.
+Yes, during the creation process, the user can enter a prize message that will be shared by email with all the participants; the prize message is also showcased at the top of the Challenge page.
 This is one of the main benefits of the Challenges feature, allowing management to create events with real-world prizes.

 A Challenge will always need to start at least one day in the future, and may not start in the past.
 The default duration is seven days.
 According to studies, this is the most effective length for healthy competition.
 Users are welcome to choose a different duration, with a minimum of two days and a maximum of 364 days.